antoinemartin/kaweezle-rootfs/README.md

 Kaweezle allows running a Kubernetes cluster on Windows using Windows Subsystem for Linux 2 (WSL 2).

-This project is the sister project of [Kaweezle](https://github.com/kaweezle/kaweezle).
+This project is the sister project of [Kaweezle].
 It contains the root filesystem of the WSL distribution used for running Kubernetes.

 The distribution is created from the Alpine